Updated January 21, 2021

 AIRLINES WAIVE CHANGE FEES:

-However, this doesn’t mean you can get a refund if you decide not to go, or that you won’t have to pay the difference in fare if you change to a more expensive flight.
+Many airlines have waived change fees for flights; however, policies vary from airline to airline.
+This doesn’t mean you can get a refund if you decide not to go, or that you won’t have to pay the difference in fare if you change to a more expensive flight.
 It’s very important to read the fine print, and know what you can change or cancel.

 Face coverings or masks are required at a growing number of locations.